Alex-Kivit/CrappyScrapper/README.md

 # How to use it?
 With the compiled version, the only requirement is to have Google Chrome installed.
-When you launch an application, just enter the Facebook id of the person, whom friend list you want to get and follow the straight forward instructions provided by the program.
+When you launch an application, just enter the Facebook id of the person, whom friend list you want to get and follow straight forward instructions provided by the program.

 **For non-compiled python version, you will need the following packages to be installed besides Chrome:**
  - html.parser